dandange8005/mkdocs-site/README.md

 #### Steps to make changes

-run vs code
+run vscode
-editing in vs code
+editing in vscode
 commit the changes

 ### Editing remotely